andres-erbsen/dename-writeup/dename.md

 No exotic cryptographic primitives are required for the operation of `dename`, but because the choice of specific algorithms dictates performance and log size, will describe our picks and the reasoning behind them.
-For all algorithms, we required a security level of 128 bits and existsing adoption in real-world systems.
+For all algorithms, we required a security level of 128 bits and existing adoption in real-world systems.

 - `ed25519` for digital signatures.
 Fast signature verification and small